fluent/fluentd-docs-gitbook/plugins/output/README.md

 Output plugins in v1 can control keys of buffer chunking by configurations, dynamically.
 Users can configure buffer chunk keys as time (any unit specified by user), tag and any key name of records.
-Output plugin will split events into chunks: events in a chunk have same values for chunk keys.
+Output plugin will split events into chunks: events in a chunk have the same values for chunk keys.
 The output plugin's buffer behavior (if any) is defined by a separate [Buffer plugin](/plugins/buffer/README.md).
 Different buffer plugins can be chosen for each output plugin.